Fluctuations of time averages around closed geodesics in non-positive curvature: Extensions of main result

 \section{Extensions of main result}

-In this section, we extend our main result to equilibrium states, and to dynamical arrays of observables.
-We also discuss how our techniques apply to other classes of dynamical system beyond geodesic flow.
+In this section, we extend our main result to dynamical arrays of observables.
+We also discuss how our techniques extend to equilibrium states and how they apply to other classes of dynamical system beyond geodesic flow.